meilisearch/documentation/guides/advanced_guides/relevancy.md

 ### Attribute

-`It's Tuesday, This must be Belgium` is first because the matched word: Belgium, is found in the `title` attribute and not the `description`.
+`If It's Tuesday, This must be Belgium` is the first document because the matched word: `Belgium`, is found in the `title` attribute and not the `description`.

 The `attribute` rule sorts by ascending [attribute importance](/guides/advanced_guides/relevancy.md#attributes-importance).